 Hard money loans are secured by real property and are issued by individuals or companies, not banks.
 These types of loans are sometimes referred to as short-term bridge loans or “loans of last resort”; however, don’t let this name fool you.
-Under the right conditions, these loans can be great for house-flippers.
+Under the right conditions, these loans can be great for house flipping investors.

 These loans are also more flexible in their terms because they are issued by individuals, and borrowers may be able to negotiate fees and repayment schedules.
 Hard money loans are usually much faster to attain and can be issued within weeks, compared to a conventional mortgage, which can take months to get approved.
-A fast turnaround can be crucial if you’re looking to quickly close on an investment property.
+A fast turnaround can be crucial if you’re looking to quickly close on an investment property and finance house flipping.

-Typically, hard money loans are issued to house flippers because they expect to quickly renovate and sell a fixer-upper.
+Typically, hard money loans are issued to house flippers because they expect to quickly renovate and sell a house fix and flip.
 When calculating a fixer-upper’s ROI, it’s imperative to determine whether you’ll still turn a profit after renovation fees and loan interest.

 Although the duration of a hard money loan is usually too short for rental loans, hard money lenders may offer longer term rental loans for longer term investment purposes.